 The rand reached R13.73/USD today.
 It's likely to average R14.05/USD this month, and potentially R14.15/USD this quarter.
 The strongly supportive global monetary policy environment is also benefiting the domestic currency, as are SA’s interest rate differentials.

 The differential between the yield on the ten-year US treasury and SA’s ten-year bond has widened to 7.67% from close to 6.00% in 2018, making SA bonds attractive to foreign investors, although this spread has been narrowing this year.
-At the start of 2021 the spread between the US and SA ten-year yields was at 8.00%, and has gradually worked down to 7.67% currently, with global financial markets also in yield seeking (risk-on) mode.
+At the start of 2021, the spread between the US and SA ten-year yields was at 8.00% and has gradually worked down to 7.67% currently, with global financial markets also in yield-seeking (risk-on) mode.

-The rand has been sensitive to market expectations on US interest rates and yields, with some inter day and inter week volatility, but this has been relatively mild, with the global risk-taking environment a supportive backdrop for both the commodity boom and EM assets.
+The rand has been sensitive to market expectations on US interest rates and yields, with some inter-day and inter-week volatility, but this has been relatively mild, with the global risk-taking environment a supportive backdrop for both the commodity boom and EM assets.

-US yields may see some further lift this year if inflationary concerns worry markets materially again, with the US not expected to keep interest rates on hold indefinitely, and the strength of commodity prices and other supply side pressures causing some concern.
+US yields may see some further lift this year if inflationary concerns worry markets materially again, with the US not expected to keep interest rates on hold indefinitely, and the strength of commodity prices and other supply-side pressures causing some concern.

-While the US has seen very substantial fiscal stimulation, with the stimulus cheques US households have been receiving supporting economic activity, the pressure is essentially supply side in nature with limited true demand-side price pressures.
+While the US has seen very substantial fiscal stimulation, with the stimulus cheques US households have been receiving supporting economic activity, the pressure is essentially supply-side in nature with limited true demand-side price pressures.
 But as wages rise and unemployment winds down, higher demand could trigger the US Federal Reserve to raise interest rates to counter inflation.
-This is not expected in the immediate future, however, and the rand is therefore on track retain its strength this quarter.
+This is not expected in the immediate future, however, and the rand is therefore on track to retain its strength this quarter.